Plant protection product stewardship campaigns are now at the heart of industry efforts to prevent further losses of under-threat active ingredients.

 To apply or not – don’t forget useful smartphone app

-Agchem firm Adama’s Water Aware smartphone app provides a useful decision-support tool for use when applying a number of high-risk herbicide actives.
-It has recently been updated to include metaldehyde pellets.
+Agchem firm Adama’s Water Aware smartphone app provides a useful decision-support tool for use when applying a number of high-risk herbicide actives, plus metaldehyde pellets.

 Using soil type, current and forecast weather and soil moisture deficit data, it can provide an indication of potential pollution risk at the time of spraying or pellet application.

-It also includes Environment Agency “What’s in Your Back Yard” (WIYBY) information to indicate if a field location is in a groundwater or surface water safeguard zone.
+It also incorporates the EA’s Wiyby tool to indicate if a field location is in a groundwater or surface water safeguard zone.

 The app is free to download and is compatible with both IOS and Android operating systems.